anjalee-kulasinghe/portfolio-project2-quiz-saga/README.md

 * I tested the site, and it works in different web browsers: Chrome, Firefox, and Microsoft Edge.
 * On mobile devices, I tested the my site on a Samsung Galaxy S23 Ultra with the Samsung browser and an iPhone SE with the Safari browser.
 * I confirmed that the site is responsive and functions on different screen sizes using the devtools device toolbar.
-* I confirmed that the navigation and the sections Home, Experience, Education, Skills, and Contact are readable and easy to understand.
+* I confirmed that the all content are readable and easy to understand.
-* I confirmed that the form works: it requires entries in every field, only accepts an email in the email field, and both the submit and reset buttons work.
+* I confirmed that the buttons works: it requires entries in every field, only accepts an email in the email field, and both the submit and reset buttons work.
-* I confirmed that the Download CV link will download the pdf copy of the traditional CV to the device on which the site is open.

 ### Validator Testing
 * **HTML**
-  No errors were returned when passing through the official [W3C validator](./assets/readme-assets/validator_result_html.PNG)
+  No errors were returned when passing through the official [W3C validator](assets/readme-assets/indexPage_validator_result_html.PNG)
+  (assets/readme-assets/gamePage_validator_result_html.PNG)

 * **CSS**
-  No errors were found when passing through the official [(Jigsaw) validator](./assets/readme-assets/css-validator_result.PNG)
+  No errors were found when passing through the official [(Jigsaw) validator](assets/readme-assets/css-validator_result.PNG)

 * **Accessibility**
-  I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [Lighthouse DevTools](./assets/readme-assets/site_accessibility.PNG)
+  I confirmed that the colors and fonts chosen are easy to read and accessible by running it through [Lighthouse DevTools](assets/readme-assets/site_accessibility.PNG)

 ### Bugs
 * **Solved bugs**
   * When I deployed my project to GitHub pages, I found that my project was broken; the links to the other files (CSS and images) did not work.
-  * My mentor showed me this had happened since I have used the file paths in the following way:
+  * I have used the file paths in the following way:
-        `<link rel="stylesheet" href="/assets/css/style.css">`
-  * Adding a '.' to the start of the file path fixed the problem.
         `<link rel="stylesheet" href="./assets/css/style.css">`
+  * After removing './' to the start of the file path fixed the problem.
+        `<link rel="stylesheet" href="assets/css/style.css">`

   * When I was fixing my site to be responsive, I found out that in the 'Contact Me' section, the contact form does not go below the screen when the screen is small.
   * This has happened since I have used `<display: flex;>`.